 The variance in the 21cm-galaxy cross-bispectrum will have contributions from cosmic variance, thermal noise of the radio telescope, any residual foreground left in the 21cm maps after foreground cleaning, and various instrumental systematics.
-For our signal-to-ratio (SNR) forecast, we consider variance due to thermal noise ($\sigma_{B, \rm th}(k_1, k_2/k_1, \cos \theta)$) and gaussian approximation of the cosmic variance ($\sigma_{B,\rm cv}(k_1, k_2/k_1, \cos \theta)$).
-Additionally, we also include the impact of the SKA-Mid telescopic beam.
+For our SNR forecast, we consider variance due to thermal noise ($\sigma_{B, \rm th}(k_1, k_2/k_1, \cos \theta)$) and a Gaussian approximation of the cosmic variance ($\sigma_{B,\rm cv}(k_1, k_2/k_1, \cos \theta)$).
+Additionally, we also include the impact of the SKA-Mid telescopic beam and the signal loss due to foreground cleaning.
 To estimate the variance in the 21cm-auto bispectrum and 21cm-galaxy cross-bispectrum due to thermal noise, we simulate 100 statistically independent realizations of 21cm thermal noise maps with the same volume as the cosmological signal and add them to the signal.
 The mean of the 21cm auto-bispectrum/21cm-galaxy cross-bispectrum ($\bar B(k_1, k_2/k_1, \cos \theta)$) and variance ($\sigma_{B,\rm th}(k_1,k_2/k_1, \cos \theta)$) is estimated from this ensemble.
-To get an estimate of the cosmic variance, following~\citep{Scoccimarro_2000} we add Gaussian analytic prediction given by
+To get an estimate of the cosmic variance, following~\citet{Scoccimarro_2000} we add a Gaussian analytic prediction given by

-where the symmetry factor $s_b = 6,2,1$ for equilateral, isosceles, and general triangles, respectively.
+where the symmetry factor is $s_b = 6,2,1$ for equilateral, isosceles, and general triangles, respectively.
 Here, $N_{\rm tri}$ represents the number of $\text{triangles}$ used to estimate the bispectrum.

-The SNR for the bispectrum for each ($k_1,k_2/k_1,\cos \theta$) bin is estimated as follows
+The SNR for the bispectrum for each ($k_1,k_2/k_1,\cos \theta$) bin is estimated as follows: